NexaAI/nexasdk-mobile-iOS-framework/README.md

-# Nexa SDK — iOS Framework
+# Nexa SDK — iOS/macOS Framework

-This repository contains the Nexa SDK packaged for iOS as an XCFramework.
+This repository contains the Nexa SDK packaged for iOS/macOS as an XCFramework.

 ## Requirements